Richie Powers: Decision to retire

 Powers' strength among the referees was diminished considerably when he was one of two referees (with Earl Strom) who did not strike during the 1977 playoffs.
 Two incidents in the 1977–78 and 1978–79 seasons further reduced his reputation: In a February 1978 game between the New Jersey Nets and Atlanta Hawks, Powers, to avoid being badgered, told coaches Kevin Loughery and Hubie Brown that they could play zone defenses.
 One sportswriter in the arena reported this to the league which resulted in Powers' being suspended for three weeks and fined $2,500.
-In a November 8, 1978 game at the Spectrum, Powers hit both Kevin Loughery and then rookie Bernard King with their third technical fouls, over the "limit" of two prescribed by an unwritten rule, although Powers claims he was not reminded that each person was hit with a previous technical foul by the other officials working the game with him.
+In a November 8, 1978, game between the Nets and 76ers at the Spectrum, Powers hit both Kevin Loughery and then rookie Bernard King with their third technical fouls, over the "limit" of two prescribed by an unwritten rule, although Powers claims he was not reminded that each person was hit with a previous technical foul by the other officials working the game with him.
 This resulted in Powers' being fined and suspended again, and the game being restarted from the point of the technicals after an upheld protest.
-A player for the Nets named Eric Money played in the replay of the game's last few minutes in the month of March.
-At that point he was traded to the Sixers, resulting in him becoming the only professional basketball player to play for two different teams in one game.
+Nets guard Eric Money played in the replay of the game's last few minutes in March 1979.
+At that point he had been traded to the Sixers, resulting in him becoming the only professional basketball player to score for two different teams in one game.

 Powers retired from the NBA after the 1978–79 season.